How to stockpile on a budget

 Most grocery stores will feature a few “loss leaders” each week in their ad, with 2-3 fruits, vegetables, canned or boxed goods priced super low.
 These are called loss leaders as they expect to take a loss on them to get you into the store to buy more expensive items or items not on sale.

 You don’t have to go hog wild on this stockpiling thing.
 Instead, focus on one group of items (canned goods, cereal, toiletries) or even one single item (pasta) that you will stockpile this month.
-If you get enough tubes of toothpaste for free after coupons to last your family for six months, then you don’t have to buy toothpaste again, freeing up that money to stockpile another item.
+If you get enough tubes of toothpaste for cheap after coupons to last your family for six months, then you don’t have to buy toothpaste again, freeing up that money to stockpile another item.
 As the months go by, you’ll have more money to devote to stockpiling and need to buy less items at full price because you need it now.

 BONUS TIP: Think outside the box!